What is the Public Safety Network?

 Fire and Emergency NZ and Hato Hone St John continue to have access to existing personal alerting technology that will be stabilised to support their volunteers to respond in remote communities.

-What is being done to keep the existing communications network going?
+What is being done to keep existing radio networks going?

-Work is underway through a Radio Assurance Programme to ensure that existing radio networks remain fit for purpose and are maintained until all Agencies have transitioned to the Public Safety Network.
+Work is being done to ensure existing radio networks remain fit for purpose and are maintained until all Agencies have transitioned to the new Public Safety Network's Land Mobile Radio (LMR) network.

-Transition to the new network will be done safely and on a regional basis to ensure there is minimal disruption to the public or emergency service.
+Transition to the new LMR network will be done safely and on a regional basis to ensure there is minimal disruption to the public or emergency services.

 When will the Public Safety Network solutions be in place?

-The Public Safety Network went live in July 2023 with the successful launch of the first service - Cellular Roaming.
-A further service called Cellular Priority will go live in late 2024.
+The first element of the Public Safety Network went live in July 2023 on time and on budget with the successful launch of PSN Cellular Roaming.
+PSN Cellular Priority went live in December 2024 - also on time and on budget.

-The new digital Land Mobile Radio is now in the site acquisition and build phase.
-The network will be delivered through a progressive regional roll-out in coming years ready for the emergency services to migrate to.
-Delivery will start in Canterbury, Wellington and Auckland in 2025, followed by the project’s remaining eight regions throughout 2025 and 2026.
+The new digital Land Mobile Radio network is in the site acquisition and build phase and the Agencies are installing new radio equipment in thousands of buildings and vehicles across the country.
+The network is being delivered through a progressive regional roll-out ready for the emergency services to migrate to.
+Delivery of Canterbury, Wellington and Auckland will happen in 2025, followed by the project’s remaining eight regions throughout 2025 and 2026.

 What is the cost of the Public Safety Network?

-To deliver the project, Cabinet has approved an investment of $1.4 billion to be spent over 10 years.
-This investment will fund the build and operating of the Public Safety Network and migrating the emergency services to it, including to provide new devices for staff, stations, and vehicles.
+To deliver the project, in 2022 Cabinet approved an investment of $1.4 billion to be spent over 10 years.
+This investment will fund the build and operating of the Public Safety Network capabilities and for the LMR network, migrating the emergency services to the new network, including to provide new devices for staff, stations, and vehicles.

 What is Tait Systems NZ contracted to do?

-Tait Systems NZ is contracted to deliver a digital Land Mobile Radio network built with sufficient resilience to enable emergency services to communicate even in the event of a significant natural disaster.
-They will also provide the new radio devices for frontline responders and their vehicles.
+Tait Systems NZ is contracted to deliver a digital Land Mobile Radio network built with sufficient resilience to be relied on as a network of last resort for users.
+TSNZ will also provide the new radio devices for frontline responders. and their buildings and vehicles.

-Digital Land Mobile Radio supports ‘push to talk’ communications which are used extensively by emergency services, provides location services, and is encrypted and secure.
+Digital Land Mobile Radio supports ‘push to talk’ communications which are used extensively by emergency services, and it provides location services, and is encrypted and secure.
+It offers new safety features for responders.

 What is Hourua contracted to do?

-Hourua is contracted to deliver Cellular Priority and Roaming services which will improve existing cellular network coverage resilience through a multi-network solution and allow emergency services to better share information.
+Hourua is contracted to deliver Cellular Priority and Roaming services which are improving existing cellular network coverage and resilience through a multi-network Spark and One NZ solution.

-Hourua will ensure emergency communications take priority over other mobile users on the Spark and One NZ cellular networks when the networks are congested or degraded, for example, in the case of a significant natural disaster.
+Hourua is ensuring emergency communications take priority over other mobile users on the Spark and One NZ cellular networks when they are congested or degraded, for example, in the case of a significant natural disaster.

-Hourua will also enable roaming across the Spark and One NZ networks which will increase cellular coverage for emergency services and significantly improve their ability to access mobile broadband if there are network faults or other outages.
+Hourua will is enabling responders to move across the Spark and One NZ networks which is increasing cellular coverage for emergency services and significantly improving their ability to access mobile broadband if there are network faults or other outages.

 Will the Public Safety Network give members of the public improved cellular coverage for their personal use?